defcronyke/recipes/indian/vegetarian/lime-butter-chickpea-vindaloo/README.md

 (optional) 2 tsp ground coriander (for best flavour, get whole coriander and grind it right before using it)

-3-4 cups vegitables (I used fresh rainbow carrots and defrosted frozen broccoli), chopped into bite-sized pieces
+3-4 cups vegetables (I used fresh rainbow carrots and defrosted frozen broccoli), chopped into bite-sized pieces

 3 cups fresh diced tomatoes or 1 can of canned diced tomatoes (if canned, thoroughly strain the liquid out of the tomatoes)